Webster's Unabridged Dictionary - Letter O - Page 20

 Optime (n.)
 One of those who stand in the second rank of honors, immediately after the wranglers, in the University of Cambridge, England.
 They are divided into senior and junior optimes.

 Optimism (n.)
-A disposition to take the most hopeful view; -- opposed to pessimism.
+A habitual tendency or a present disposition to take the most hopeful view of future events, and to expect a favorable outcome even when unfavorable outcomes are possible; -- opposed to pessimism.

 Optimist (n.)
 (Metaph.) 樂觀者;樂觀主義者 One who holds the opinion that all events are ordered for the best.

 Optimist (n.)
-One who looks on the bright side of things, or takes hopeful views; -- opposed to pessimist.
+One who looks on the bright side of things, or takes hopeful views; one who experiences optimism[2]; -- opposed to pessimist.

 Optimist (n.)
 A person disposed to take a favorable view of things [ant: {pessimist}].